georgwittberger/sfdx-data-deploy-plugin/README.md

 ### Deployment Descriptor Format

-Example of a `datadeploy.json` file in the deployment directory:
+The deployment descriptor file `datadeploy.json` must have the following format:

 ```json
 {